-The first new fossil find of the 2016 season has been discovered.
+A stunning fossil was found in the 2016 season.
 Ashfall Fossil Beds summer intern Mikayla Struble (Montana State University) was conducting work in the Hubbard Rhino Barn when she uncovered the skull of a three-toed horse skeleton identified as Pseudhipparion gratum.

 “There was a very good chance that this was not a skeleton - just an isolated skull, but the excavation has progressed to where it is apparent that it is a quite complete skeleton” said Rick Otto, Park Superintendent.